What is it all about?

 • The freehold of the pub is on the market with offers invited.

-• An application for a Bursary Award has been submitted with the Plunkett Foundation under their ‘More Than A Pub’ Community Pub Business Support Programme.
+• The Plunkett Foundation have awarded us a bursary of £2500 under their ‘More Than A Pub’ Community Pub Business Support Programme.

-• Finalise a business plan to set out how the Pub can be profitable AND meet the needs of the community.
+• We have written a business plan setting out how the Pub can be profitable AND meet the needs of the community.

 • Launch a Share Offer.